OCA/l10n-italy/account_vat_period_end_statement/readme/CONFIGURE.rst

     #. open a tax in Accounting > Configuration > Accounting > Taxes,
     #. in the tab 'Advanced Options' select the correct account (for instance the account debit VAT)
        for the field 'Account used for VAT statement'.
+If you are subject to OSS settlement indicate a dedicated account (for example OSS debit VAT France)

     If you need to calculate interest, you can add default information in your company data (percentage and account), in the 'VAT statement' tab.